mountanton/GPToLODS_FactChecking/README.md

 **B. Evaluation Benhcmark**

-We collected a list of famous Greek Persons and Places (i.e., since the current edition of the conference is in Greece).
+We collected a list of famous Greek Persons, Places and Events .
 For the persons, we used the list of the 100 Greatest Greeks of all time (https://en.wikipedia.org/wiki/Great_Greeks), which contains persons from different eras (ancient and modern era) and disciplines (leaders, artists, etc.).
 For the places, we collected a list with famous heritage sites, the largest mountains and lakes, and popular cities and islands.
+For the events, data about battles, earthquakes, sport events, and elections.
 The initial facts from ChatGPT and the manual labelling as Correct or Erroneous for each fact, can be found in the folder  "Evaluation Benhcmark".

 **C. Experimental Results and Statistics**